Measurement Clarity

 Note that outputs aren’t just tangible deliverables.
 Results include any form of value a team member contributes to the organization’s shared reality: helping a teammate, satisfying a customer, shipping code, brainstorming a new idea, writing a revision, or researching a competitor.
 All quantifiable reports, messages, insights, or submissions are evidence of productivity.

-Example of measure results, not hours
+Examples and resources for measure results, not hours

-Example 1: Measuring impact of GitLab’s 10 year campaign
+Example: Measuring impact of GitLab’s 10 year campaign

 Producing the 10 Years of GitLab integrated marketing campaign and associated website demanded a cross-functional effort.
 Working group members established a GitLab issue to explicitly define elements to be tracked and measured in order to provide an adequate report of the campaign’s overall impact.
 By focusing on results over hours spent (or if a given team member was online at a certain time, or in a certain office), everyone involved in the project could focus energy on executing the campaign.